Skin Cancer The Woodlands

 Melanoma lesions are typically irregular, or not symmetrical, in shape.
 Benign moles are usually symmetrical.

 Typically, non-cancerous moles have smooth, even borders.
 Melanoma lesions usually have iregular borders that are difficult to define.

 The presence of more than one color (blue, black, brown, tan, etc.) or the uneven distribution of color can sometimes be a warning sign of melanoma.
 Benign moles are usually a single shade of brown or tan.

 Melanoma lesions are often greater than 6 millimeters in diameter (approximately the size of a pencil eraser).

 The evolution of your moles(s) has become the most important factor to consider when it comes to melanoma.
 Knowing what is normal for YOU could save your life.
 If a mole has gone through recent changes in color and or size, get it checked out by a dermatologist immediately.

 Dr. Anita Arora Gill trained at MD Anderson Cancer Center and is very experienced in monitoring for signs of melanoma.
-If you would like a skin examination, please contact Gill Dermatology at 936.760.3373 or 832-791-5879.
+If you would like a skin examination, please contact Gill Dermatology at 936.760.3373.
 Everyone should have a minimum of a once-yearly total body skin examination.
 In addition, Dr. Anita Arora Gill recommends doing body checks at home.